Götterdämmerung: Scene 2

 As day breaks, Siegfried and Brünnhilde emerge from their dwelling high on a mountaintop surrounded by magic fire ("Zu neuen Thaten, theurer Helde").
 Brünnhilde sends Siegfried off to new heroic deeds, urging him to keep their love in mind.
-Siegfried proclaims himself to be through his love for Brünnhilde just an executor of her will and as a pledge of fidelity gives her the ring of power that he took from Fafner's hoard.
-In a duet both extoll their loving bond, which nothing can untie, even when distance keeps them apart ("O! heilige Götter!").
-Bearing Brünnhilde's shield and mounting her horse Grane, Siegfried then rides away.
+Siegfried proclaims himself to be simply an executor of her will, and as a pledge of his fidelity he gives her the ring of power that he took from Fafner's hoard.
+In a duet, both of them extoll their loving bond, which nothing can untie, even when distance keeps them apart ("O! heilige Götter!").
+Bearing Brünnhilde's shield and mounting her steed Grane, Siegfried then rides away.